graphql/graphql-spec/rfcs/SchemaCoordinates.md

    [apq]: https://www.apollographql.com/docs/apollo-server/performance/apq/

 1. A **GitHub bot** may want to warn developers in a Pull Request comment whenever the schema diff contains a breaking change.
-Schema selectors can be used to provide a list of which fields were broken.
+Schema coordinates can be used to provide a list of which fields were broken.

    _Existing implementations: GraphQL Inspector (see "Prior Art")_